Advice and answers from the Scalenut Team

 Elevate your SEO game and achieve higher rankings with our expert tips on maximizing your SEO score.

+SEO Score is like a game of limbo - how low can you go in terms of bounce rate, page load time, and other technical factors while staying in the good books of the search engine overlords?
 But don't let the numbers get you down - with a little effort and some clever optimization techniques, you, too, can ace the SEO score game and get your website to the top of the search results.

 What are the Parameters that Govern the SEO Score of your Website?

-1. KEY TERMS -
+1. NLP KEY TERMS -

 Key terms, or keywords, are specific words or phrases that users typically search for information about a particular topic.
 These keywords are crucial because they help search engines like Google understand what a particular webpage is about and match it with relevant search queries.